hms-networks/flexy-cumulocity-connector/README.md

 Parameter to specify the host name of the Cumulocity server.
 This must be configured prior to running the connector.

+#### Port (Port)

+Optional string parameter to specify the port of the Cumulocity server.
+Default: "8883"

 #### Bootstrap Username (BootstrapUsername)